EvangeliaBi/ToDo-List-SpringBoot-Project-in-Java/README.md

+📝 ToDo List Application – Spring Boot

+A full-stack ToDo List web application built using Spring Boot, Spring MVC, and Spring Data JPA.
+This project demonstrates how to develop a structured Java web application following the MVC architecture and best practices of the Spring ecosystem.

+🚀 Overview

+This application allows users to manage daily tasks through a simple and user-friendly web interface.
+It was developed as part of a Spring Boot learning journey to understand how modern Java applications are structured and built.

-🚀 Features:
+✨ Features:

-Create new tasks
+➕ Create new tasks

-View task list
+📋 View all tasks

-Delete tasks
+❌ Delete tasks

-MVC architecture
+🗂 Layered architecture (Controller – Service – Repository)

-Integration with database using Spring Data
+💾 Database integration with Spring Data JPA

 🛠 Technologies Used: